-A Guest Blog from Pippa Goodhart.
-Shortlisted for the Kathleen Fidler, Smarties, Young Telegraph Book of the Year, Blue Peter Book of the Year and Stockton Children’s Book of the Year, she has had more than fifty books published, ranging from picture books to early readers to novels.
+Guest author and blogger Pippa Goodhart has been shortlisted for the Smarties, Young Telegraph Book of the Year, Blue Peter Book of the Year and Stockton Children’s Book of the Year.
+She has had more than fifty books published, ranging from picture books to early readers to novels.

 The clue is in the name.
 It’s the pictures and the book.
 If you feel yourself to be a wordsmith who only ever wants to be concerned with words alone, then writing picture books won’t be for you.
 If, on the other hand, you like playing games between words and visual images and production (do you enjoy theatre and films?), then there is fun to be had with this format of book.